Tailored fertilisation - fruit and vegetables

 Motive

 The use of phosphorus and nitrogen in agriculture is one of the main causes of eutrophication in rivers, lakes, and seas.
 Leaching of phosphorus and nitrogen can cause algal blooms, loss of biodiversity and a less productive ecosystem.
 Leaching of nitrogen can also lead to the formation of the greenhouse gas nitrogen dioxide, that has a negative climate impact.
-Phosphorus and nitrogen are one of the areas that are close to or have reached the planatary boundaries1.
+Phosphorus and nitrogen are one of the areas that are close to or have reached the planetary boundaries1.

 In order to transition to a circular economy, it is important that agriculture reduces its dependency on mineral nitrogen, that is produced using fossil-based energy, and virgin phosphorus, that is a finite resource.
 By tailoring fertilisation, agriculture can conserve resources and reduce the risk for nutrient leaching and causing eutrophication.